CCDciel is free software released under the terms of the

 The default value for this option is also set in the auto-focus preference.

-You can type the position angle or use the current image orientation after plate solving.
+You can also use the current image orientation after plate solving.

 Be sure the rotator is calibrated before to start the sequence if you use celestial PA.

-Click “rise” or “set” to automatically use the rise or set time of the object above the limits you define in the Observatory configuration, for the date of the observation.
+Select rise or set in the dropdown to automatically use the rise or set time of the object above the limits you define in the Observatory configuration, for the date of the observation.

 You can also define when the whole sequence start and stop.